Thalla/GeneticSimulations/README.md

 # GeneticSimulations
 Analysis part can be found in repository [GeneticSimulationsR](https://github.com/Thalla/GeneticSimulationsR).

+Running the main method of object Simulator with an empty args parameter results in a couple of simulations and the results are saved in the subfolder "SimulationResults".
+This folder has to be created or the basePath parameter in the main method has to be changed before running the simulation.

 **Caution:** When simulation breaks, all folders of files that may not be finished correctly must be deleted before running the simulation again.
 When a file shall be recreated, the folder of the file must be deleted.